anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 <|begin_of_text|><|start_header_id|>system<|end_header_id|>\n\nYou are a helpful assistant<|eot_id|><|start_header_id|>user<|end_header_id|>\n\nWhat's the value of 1+1?<|eot_id|><|start_header_id|>assistant<|end_header_id|>\n\nThe value is 2<|eot_id|>
 ```

+## Customizing data preprocessing and the prompt format

 Different LLMs are trained with different prompt formats (or chat templates).
-In order to figure out the right way to format your data and choose the config parameters, we need to work backwords from the text input we desire.
+In order to figure out the right way to format your data and choose the config parameters, we need to work backwords from the text input to the model.
 For Llama Guard 2, for instance, the format that the model is trained with is the following:

 ```text
 <|begin_of_text|>[INST] Task: Check if there is unsafe content in '{{ role }}' messages in conversations according our safety policy with the below categories.